 About the Author

-Matthew Burton is a Dutch & European Patent Attorney at NLO in The Hague, The Netherlands.
+Matthew Burton was a Dutch & European Patent Attorney at NLO in The Hague, The Netherlands.
 Matthew supports clients across the Food & Agri space, including start-ups, multinationals and VC’s.
-Feel free to contact Matthew via email@example.com with any enquires.

 Matthew used patent landscaping for his analysis.
 Are you interested in an analysis of your market situation?
 Please have a look at our patent landscaping service or contact your adviser.